 Neelam describes: “The comments I’ve received have been 90 per cent good, but one bad remark can ruin your day.
 I don’t care if people call me ugly but when it is about your skin colour that is unacceptable.
 I can’t believe some messages aren’t taken down from news sites.”

 Indian Models to Follow on Instagram

 Of course, hit follow on Neelam Gill’s profile – like right now! – but let’s take a look at other top models Instagram accounts that have caught our attention.
-The hottest models from India who have us scrolling through their grid daily.
+The hottest Indian models who have us scrolling through their grid daily.

 A series of effortless pictures from model shoots to friends faces.She also likes to throw in an inspirational quote now and again.

 An Indian fashion model who has graced the cover of ELLE, Grazia and Harpers Bazaar.
 She is very proud of her culture and will never go topless or wear sheer clothing on the runway.
 Hoping to inspire other Indian girls with her presence in the industry, she has noticed a dramatic change in diversity she started.